Mixing Concrete and Construction Equipment with Cantonese Opera and Wing Chun: the Wan family of Wai Hing and Modern

 York Lo: Mixing Concrete and Construction Equipment with Cantonese Opera and Wing Chun: the Wan family of Wai Hing and Modern

-Wan Wai-yin (尹偉賢) – Contractor, Concrete Producer and Cantonese Opera Patron
+Wan Wai-yin (尹偉賢) – Contractor, Gravel and Concrete Producer and Cantonese Opera Patron

 Left: Wan Wai-yin (HK Wan’s Clansmen Association); Right: Ad for Wai Hing Readymix Concrete